Tuscola–Pisgah rivalry

-The Tuscola–Pisgah rivalry, also referred to as the Pisgah-Tuscola Rivalry, the Haywood County Championship Game, the Iron Bowl, the Battle for Haywood, the Paper Bowl, and the County Clash is one of the best known and fiercest high school football rivalries in the southeastern United States.
+The Tuscola–Pisgah rivalry, also referred to as the Pisgah-Tuscola Rivalry, the Haywood County Championship Game, and the County Clash is one of the best known and fiercest high school football rivalries in the southeastern United States.
 It has also been named the best high school rivalry in the state of North Carolina by USA Today.
 It typically draws between 10,000 and 15,000 fans per year.
 The intensity of the rivalry is caused by the fact that these are the only two high school football teams in Haywood County, North Carolina and are located less than 9 miles apart.

-Tuscola High School is located on a hill outside Waynesville, NC that serves students from the western part of the county, primarily Waynesville, Maggie Valley, Crabtree, Fines Creek, Jonathan Creek, and western portions of Clyde.
-Pisgah High School is located on the banks of the Pigeon River in Canton, NC and serves students from the eastern part of the county, primarily Canton, Beaverdam, Bethel, Cruso, and eastern Clyde.
+Tuscola High School is located on a hill outside Waynesville, North Carolina that serves students from the western part of the county, primarily Waynesville, Maggie Valley, Crabtree, Fines Creek, Jonathan Creek, and western portions of Clyde.
+Pisgah High School is located on the banks of the Pigeon River in Canton, North Carolina and serves students from the eastern part of the county, primarily Canton, Beaverdam, Bethel, Cruso, and eastern Clyde.

 The game pays for half of each team's athletics programs for the next two years.
 The most ever to attend a game was 13,000 at Pisgah in 2016.
 Home games for Tuscola are played at C.E.
 Weatherby Stadium at Waynesville Middle School, where attendance is over 10,000, three times that of a normal game.

 History of the Rivalry

-Waynesville vs. Canton (1922-1966)
+Waynesville vs. Canton (1922–1966)

 The first meeting between Waynesville Township High School and Canton High School took place in 1922.
 The Waynesville Township High School Mountaineers and Canton High School Black Bears would meet in an intense battle.

-Pisgah Dominates Early Years (1966-1971)
+Pisgah Dominates Early Years (1966–1971)

 The intensity of the rivalry only grew when the county consolidated all of Haywood County's high schools into two in 1966.
 The first "Haywood County Championship" game between the new schools took place on September 23, 1966.
 Pisgah got off to an impressive start in the series, winning the first seven meetings.
 Pisgah would go on to win the 3A Football State Championship in 1966 and 1969.

 After 16 years as the coach of first the Canton Bears and then the Pisgah Bears, with a 133-32-7 record and three championships, Boyd Allen was taken to the hospital during the October 17, 1969 game.
 He died at age 46 and his death was announced at the end of the game.